AnthonySteele/MvcRouteTester/README.md

 ## What

 MvcRouteTester is a .Net library to help unit testing ASP MVC route tables.
 It contains asserts for for both regular controllers and the Api controllers that are new in MVC 4.0.
-It is built in .Net 4.0 and ASP MVC 4.0.
+It is built in .Net 4.0 and [ASP MVC 4.0](http://www.nuget.org/packages/MvcRouteTester/) or [ASP MVC 5.0](http://www.nuget.org/packages/MvcRouteTester.MVC5/).

-We are working on an MVC 5 version, but it is not ready yet.

 It can be used with a simple or a fluent syntax, e.g either `RouteAssert.HasRoute(routes, "/home/index");` or `routes.ShouldMap("/home/index").To<HomeController>(x => x.Index());`